Damp and mould

-If your landlord is not doing enough to solve the damp or mould problem, and you think the conditions are putting your health at risk, the council can assess whether your home is safe and take action if it is not.
+If you think the conditions are putting your health at risk, the council can assess whether your home is safe and take action if it is not.

-Call Tower Hamlets Council - Environmental Health and Housing team on 020 7364 5008 or email Environmental.Protection@towerhamlets.gov.uk
+Call Tower Hamlets Council - Environmental Health and Housing Team on 020 7364 5008 or Environmental.Protection@towerhamlets.gov.uk.

 If you demonstrate how the damp and mould are an immediate risk to your safety or your health, we will arrange to inspect your home urgently.